 British Sign Language

-British Sign Language is the most common form of sign language in the UK and has been recognised as a language in its own right since 2003.
-Find out how you can learn to sign.
+British Sign Language is the most common form of sign language in the UK.
+It was recognised as a language in its own right in 2003 and legally as an official language of Britain in 2022.

 In BSL, you start with the main subject or topic.
 After that, you refer to something about the topic – for example: